-The Gulf Council is responsible for fishery resources in federal waters of the Gulf of Mexico.
+The Council is responsible for fishery resources in federal waters of the Gulf.
 These waters extend to 200 nautical miles offshore from the nine-mile seaward boundary of the states of Florida and Texas, and the three-mile seaward boundary of the states of Alabama, Mississippi, and Louisiana.
-The Gulf Council consists of 17 voting members, 11 of whom are appointed by the members appointed by the Secretary, the NMFS Regional Administrator, and one each from each of five Gulf States marine resource agencies.
-Non-voting members include representatives of the U.S. Fish and Wildlife Service, U.S. Coast Guard (USCG), U.S. Department of State, and Gulf States Marine Fisheries Commission.
+The Council consists of 17 voting members, 11 of whom are appointed by the Secretary, the NMFS Regional Administrator, and one each from each of five Gulf States marine resource agencies.
+Non-voting members include representatives of the U.S. Fish and Wildlife Service, U.S. Coast Guard (USCG), U.S. Department of State, and Gulf States Marine Fisheries Commission (GSMFC).